 The Church to a New Stage

 Later in the 20th century, the place continues to serve as a space for community activities.
 The magazine La bonne parole indicates, for example, that the Fédération Nationale Saint-Jean-Baptiste, a section of which has existed at the Notre-Dame-du-Perpétuel-Secours church since 1916, is still active: sewing and cooking classes are offered in 1940 and 1941 to women and girls in the neighborhood.
 In April 1966, the “Ladies of Charity of Perpetual Help” organized a card game under the chairmanship of parish priest Gilles Guilbault.
 The church also serves as a performance hall, in particular for the students of the Notre-Dame-du-Bon-Conseil school who presented a Christmas concert there in 1972.
 An artistic gala was held there the same year.
 The organist Françoise Chourot, student of the famous organist Françoise Aubut, gave a recital there in 1975.

-At the beginning of the 21st century, the Notre-Dame-du-Perpétuel-Secours church encountered difficulties.
-As it is not very popular, the Archbishopric of Montreal put it on sale in 2010.
-Groupe Paradoxe , a social economy company, officially acquired it in 2013 to transform it into a theater.
-In February 2014, the Paradox Theater opened its doors to the public: the Notre-Dame-du-Perpétuel-Secours church began its second life.
+At the beginning of the 21st century, the Notre-Dame-du-Perpétuel-Secours church was experiencing difficulties.
+As it is rarely visited, the Archdiocese of Montreal put it up for sale in 2010.
+Groupe Paradoxe , a social economy enterprise, officially acquired it in 2013 to transform it into an event venue. on January 24th of 2014, the Théâtre Paradoxe opened its doors to the public: the Notre-Dame-du-Perpétuel-Secours church began its second life.

-Contribution to research: Saint-Paul-Émard History Society.
+Contribution to research: Saint-Paul-Émard Historical Society.